rolentle/ellipsis/README.md

 I have gone with Zsh and specifically [Oh My Zsh](https://ohmyz.sh/).
 I looked into [Fish](https://fishshell.com/), however decided to stick with Zsh as it comes with Mac out of the box.

+# Shell Colors

+I have added [p10k](https://github.com/romkatv/powerlevel10k) for my colorscheme.
+I enjoyed it configuration wizard so I didn't have to mess with getting it just right now for.

 ## Todos

 [] Research kittens for kitty